MDK-Packs/Documentation/Microsoft_Azure_IoT_Hub/README.md

 ## In the Project

-Update the connection string constant `connectionString` with the **Connection string—primary key** obtained from the Azure portal.
+Update the `connectionString` constant with the **Connection string—primary key** obtained from the Azure portal.